prolificcoder/prolificcoder/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at @sofi as Staff software engineer
-- 💬 Ask me about flutter, Android, mobile, test automation
+- 💬 Ask me about flutter, Android, mobile, test automation, CI/CD
-- 📫 How to reach me: @malugu
+- 📫 How to reach me: https://www.linkedin.com/in/satyajitmalugu/
 - 😄 Pronouns: He, him
 - ⚡ Fun fact: I have been using stack overflow for 13 + years:  https://stackoverflow.com/users/31252/satyajit
 - ⚡ Fun fact: I am in the 99 percentile on lichess rapid format: https://lichess.org/@/smalugu